-University of Scranton students who are interested in the DPT program and were granted DPT pending status upon acceptance can apply for admission into the DPT program by completing a College of Graduate and Continuing Education application for admission in the first semester of their senior year.
-Students must have completed all the necessary prerequisite courses with a grade of C or better, carried an overall GPA of 3.0 or higher and have completed the required clinical observations as outlined by the Physical Therapy Department.
-This avenue of acceptance is also open to University of Scranton students who did not indicate an interest in the DPT program at the time of their initial application to the University.
-The student's academic record and professional behavior will be used to select students in this category.
-Acceptance from this category will also be limited by the available space in the program for a particular year.
+University of Scranton undergraduate students who are interested in the DPT program and who were granted DPT pending status upon acceptance can apply for admission into the DPT program by completing a College of Graduate and Continuing Education application for admission by January 31 of their senior year.
+Applicants must have completed all the necessary prerequisite courses with a grade of C or better, carried an overall GPA of 3.0 or higher and have completed the required clinical observations as outlined by the Physical Therapy Department.
+This avenue of acceptance is also open to University of Scranton undergraduate students who did not indicate an interest in the DPT program at the time of their initial application to the University.
+The academic record and professional behavior will be used to select students in this category.
+Acceptance from this category will be limited by the available space in the program for a particular year.